hardyoyo/RodmanPottingerCookbook/recipes/FieldRoastWildRicePilaf.md

 ---

 Sauté onion in the cooker.
-Add garlici (if you're using it).
+Add garlic (if you're using it).
 Add field roast sauté a minute more.
 Add rice, brown a bit more (3 or 4 minutes), stirring constantly.
 Add water and bouillon, put on the lid, lock it, cook for 20 minutes, let it natural release.